fatalinha/RU_BE/README.md

 Example transliteration rules (IT->ES) used in the experiments mentioned in the NAACL paper "Using Related Languages to Enhance Statistical Language Models" (Currey and Karakanta, 2016).

 # translit_ru_be.py
 Transliteration rules for Russian characters and character combinations that are not present in Belorussian.
-They should not necessarily be so detailed as the transliteration rules in the example file.
+They are less   detailed than the transliteration rules in the IT->ES file above.
+This was used for the research in "Neural Machine Translation for Low-Resource Languages without Parallel Data" (Karakanta et al., 2018).